Pattern Day Trading Rules

 What is a “Pattern Day Trader”?

 FINRA provides that a Pattern Day Trader (“PDT”) is any margin account that executes four or more Day Trades within any rolling five business day period.
 So, an account can make up to three Day Trades in any five business day period without consequence but if a fourth (or more) are executed the account is designated (“Flagged”) as a Pattern Day Trader.
-If an account is Flagged as a PDT the Flag remains on the account for 90 calendar days, so long as it remains free of Pattern Day Trading.

 What if an account is Flagged as a Pattern Day Trader?